DavidCWQ/DD2443-LAB1-Java-Concurrency-Basics/REPORT.md

 java  Main
 ```

-We are likely to observe inconsistent and unpredictable results due to non atomic operations.
-Multiple threads attempt to read, increment, and write back to the shared counter without synchronization.
-So threads can read the old value simultaneously and increment it, causing missed increments.
-We are likely to observe inconsistent and unpredictable results due to non atomic operations.
+> We are likely to observe inconsistent and unpredictable results due to non atomic operations.
-Multiple threads attempt to read, increment, and write back to the shared counter without synchronization.
+> Multiple threads attempt to read, increment, and write back to the shared counter without synchronization.
 So threads can read the old value simultaneously and increment it, causing missed increments.

 ### B. Synchronized Keyword